-We support integrated co-ordination of UK government activities in fragile and conflict-affected states by acting as a centre of expertise on conflict, stabilisation, security and justice.
+We support the integrated co-ordination of UK government activities in fragile and conflict-affected states by being a centre of expertise on conflict, stabilisation, security and justice.

 We also capture and analyse evidence from practical experience to identify and share best practice, inform the UK government’s strategy and policy development, improve our operational delivery and increase the impact of our work.